Promoting Interoperability Programs

-- On August 2, 2019 CMS published the Fiscal Year (FY) 2020 Medicare Hospital Inpatient Prospective Payment System for Acute Care Hospitals and Long-term Care Hospital Prospective Payment System Final Rule.
-For more information on the upcoming changes for the 2020 program year, visit the Federal Register and view this fact sheet.
+- On September 2, 2020 CMS published the Fiscal Year (FY) 2021 Medicare Hospital Inpatient Prospective Payment System for Acute Care Hospitals and Long-term Care Hospital Prospective Payment System Final Rule.
+For more information on the finalized changes for the 2021 program year, visit the Federal Register and view this fact sheet.

 Dates to Remember

 Deadline for critical access hospitals (CAHs) to submit a hardship exception application

 |March 1, 2021|

 |Deadline to submit 2020 data for the Medicare Promoting Interoperability Program|